0xSkrra/deployFrontendAlumni/README.md

-# Alumni .NET Case Project - Backend
+# Alumni .NET Case Project - Frontend
 ## About the project

 The Alumni Project is the case period project for the Noroff Accelerate .NET program.
 This repository contains the frontend solution of the project.